Amy Leggatt MBACP

 Choosing a counsellor can feel daunting, and it's important that you find the person who's right for you, so I offer an introductory session at a reduced rate of £30, to give us an opportunity to get to know each other a little, talk about what's brought you to counselling and your needs, and find out whether working together is right for you.

 Diploma in Counselling (BACP accredited) - The Gestalt Centre, London.

 Advanced Diploma in Professional Development: The Therapeutic Application of the Arts (awarded by London Metropolitan University) - Institute for Arts in Therapy and Education (I.A.T.E), London.

 Certificate in Humanistic Counselling Skills - The Gestalt Centre, London.

 Ongoing Continuing Professional Development (CPD) and supervision.

-As well as working as a counsellor in private practice, for the past two years I have been working at a low-cost community counselling service, working with a wide range clients from diverse backgrounds, and with a variety of issues including anxiety, depression, self-harm, and post-traumatic stress disorder.
+As well as working as a counsellor in private practice, I have worked at a low-cost community counselling service, working with a wide range of clients from diverse backgrounds, and with a variety of issues including anxiety, depression, self-harm, and post-traumatic stress disorder.